-There’s evidence that babies are calmer and that they actually learn to speak and read better when facing their mama versus facing away from her.
-Love that fact.
-Tula used to only come in one design but they have branched out to a few kinds of carriers so you can carry babies multiple ways.
+There’s evidence that babies are calmer and that they learn to speak and read better when facing their mama in a carrier versus facing away from her.
+Tulas used to only come in one design but they have branched out to a few kinds of carriers so you can carry babies multiple ways.

-With our first babe, she gave us the wise advice to coat the beautiful rocking chair my dad had just bought us in a few layers of scotchgard for inevitable spit up, breast milk leaking, who-knows-what-else that is bound to end up on the chair!
+With our first babe, she gave us the wise advice to coat our rocking chair and other furniture with a few layers of scotchgard for inevitable spit up, breast milk leaking, who-knows-what-else that is bound to end up on the chair!

-A good pelvic floor plan
+17. A good pelvic floor plan.

 I currently love Becky’s program @goodforthe swole and my sister recently recommended Restore Your Core by Lauren Ohayon.
 Want more info on pelvic floor therapy?
 Check out a prior post here for the full low down!

-Cloth nursing pads for leaks
+18. Cloth nursing pads for leaking breasts.

-A sense of humor
+20. A sense of humor!

 Pine.
 Lemon.
 Vanilla.
 These are the scents that speak to me.
 Candles help set the mood of a room and help someone’s space to feel cozy during.
 Light up a new mama’s life with a candle!